Strona główna/EASTERN EUROPE. Noble impulse of logistics

 The speed of reaction

-This was why, when they learnt about the Russian attack on their way to Berlin at dawn on 24th February, they immediately turned back and, while still on the train, began to organise the meetings and the volunteers.
-They knew that a multitude of frightened, hungry and tired people would soon appear at the border, and would need to be helped to survive the next couple of hours and find some options for future.
+This was why, when they learnt about the Russian attack on their way to Berlin at dawn on February 24, they immediately turned back and, while still on the train, began to organise the meetings and the volunteers.
+They knew that a multitude of frightened, hungry and tired people would soon appear at the border and would need to be helped to survive the next couple of hours and find options for future.

-A few days before, at the initiative of Homo Faber Association, a meeting was held between the city mayor, the voivode, and the Civic Dialogue Commission on Lublin’s system of integrating immigrants.
-This helped establish what the authorities were planning, and it also made it easy to establish a hotline to the authorities.
-But for this swift mobilisation, there would have been many more problems, and these would have been much more challenging, even after day one of the arrivals.
+A few days before, at the initiative of the Homo Faber Association, a meeting was held between the city mayor, the voivode (a rough equivalent of governor), and the Civic Dialogue Commission on on how to organise city’s integration support system for immigrants.
+This let NGOs know what the authorities were planning, and helped both sides to establish a hotline between them.
+But for this swift mobilisation, on the very first day of arrivals there would have been many more problems, and they would have been much more challenging.

 The need to help

-It is likely that the situation on the Belarus border prepared the entire society for this effort.
-Many people had long been frustrated at being able to only passively observe the inhuman treatment of immigrants by Polish and Belarusian [border] forces.
+It is likely that the situation on the Belarus border had prepared the entire society for this effort.
+Many people had long been frustrated at being able to only passively observe the inhumane treatment of immigrants by Polish and Belarusian [border] forces without being able to intervene.
 The arrival of the refugees from Ukraine was a sort of “liberation” from this powerlessness.
-Finally, you could react to the violence and injustice taking place in the world.
+Finally, there was a way to react to the violence and injustice taking place in the world.

-which returned to us filled with donated items.
+that returned to us full of donated items.

-The Polish Economic reported that in the first months of the war 77% of Polish society was involved in helping refugees spending as much as 10 billion zlotys from private money.
-A few weeks after Russian aggression, politicians began to repeat that “this noble impulse of the heart is no longer enough” and that the government now had to step in.
+The Polish Economic Institute reported that in the first months of the war 77% of Polish society was involved in helping refugees, and spent as much as 10 billion zlotys of private money in doing so.
+A few weeks after the war began, politicians began to repeat that “this noble impulse of the heart is no longer enough” and that the government now had to step in.
 This claim was motivated by their extreme ignorance of the professionalism of the help provided for refugees by the civil society.
 It was rather “a noble impulse of logistics” than of the heart.
 Quite simply, citizens turned out to be more efficient in their self-organization than the public sector they finance, and which indeed could use some sort of an “impulse of the heart”.

 Logistics of cooperation

-Homo Faber Association’s previous contacts with the authorities meant that the latter were comfortable handing over the initiative of organising humanitarian aid.
-It also allowed to instantly connect the wide community of volunteers with the resources of the City Office and the Centre for Culture: the premises, the decision-making and the work of committed employees.
-Already in the afternoon of 24 February, a meeting at the Centre for Culture was held with several dozen volunteers, who were assigned tasks.
-Thanks to an online home-sharing database functioning since the following Sunday, the constantly arriving refugees ended up in private flats.
+Homo Faber Association’s previous contacts with the authorities meant that the officials were comfortable handing over the initiative of organising humanitarian aid.
+These previous contacts also allowed for the wide community of volunteers to be instantly connected with the resources of the City Office and the Centre for Culture such as the premises, the decision-making and the work of committed employees.
+Already in the afternoon of February 24, a meeting at the Centre for Culture was held with several dozen volunteers, who were assigned tasks.
+Thanks to an online home-sharing database that began functioning the following Sunday, the constantly arriving refugees ended up in private flats.

-Within a few days, the Committee organised over 20 working groups, which included 40 coordinators and 250 volunteers, and which covered all the life needs of refugees.
-This is to say that, in terms of providing the social services, they all but replaced the local government.
-What turned out crucial was setting up a single hotline and centre of collecting and publishing up-to-date information to be used by any entities or residents providing assistance to refugees on their own.
+Within a few days, the Committee organised over twenty working groups, which included forty coordinators and 250 volunteers, and which covered all the life needs of refugees.
+That is to say that in terms of providing social services, they all but replaced the local government.
+What turned out to be crucial was setting up a single hotline and centre of collecting and publishing up-to-date information to be used by any entities or residents providing assistance to refugees on their own.

-Such small steps, the local “connectors” and procedures both of top-down and bottom-up nature, together created a system allowing to collate the resources of premises, time, work and measures dispersed in the community.
+Such small steps, the local “connectors” and procedures of both a top-down and a bottom-up nature, together created a system that connected the resources of premises, time, work and money dispersed in the community.
 This was happening all over Poland.
-What might have resembled an “impulse of the heart” to an ignorant politician could be seen by a computer analyst as a network server software, and a sociologist might describe it as social capital in real-life action.
+What might have resembled an “impulse of the heart” to an ignorant politician could be seen by a computer analyst as a network server software, and a sociologist might describe it as social capital in full swing..
 It was probably the first time in our lives that we had encountered such an advanced application of the ability to cooperate and join forces for a common purpose.

 Task organisation

-In the Committee we discuss here, most of the Ukrainian and Russian-speaking volunteers worked 24 hours a day in lodging and accommodation points, coach and railway stations, as well as transporting people and goods.
-The remaining teams dealt with: shipment of medical aid, assistance for families hosting refugees, finding jobs for refugees, directing the hungry to restaurants offering free meals; psychological support for children, adults and volunteers; legal aid; translations; coordination of donations; publishing guides, leaflets and posters; contacts with external entities; coordination of free premises and infrastructure; Polish and Ukrainian language courses; childcare; book collecting; scholarships for those in need of continuing their education (e.g. piano playing) and so forth.
+In the Committee we are discussing here, most of the Ukrainian and Russian-speaking volunteers worked 24 hours a day at lodging and accommodation points, coach and railway stations, as well as transporting people and goods.
+The remaining teams dealt with: the shipment of medical aid, assistance for families hosting refugees, finding jobs for refugees, directing the hungry to restaurants offering free meals; psychological support for children, adults and volunteers; legal aid; translations; coordination of donations; publishing guides, leaflets and posters; contact with external entities; coordination of free premises and infrastructure; Polish and Ukrainian language courses; childcare; book collecting; scholarships for those in need of continuing their education (e.g. piano playing) and so forth.

 Meanwhile, it was necessary to react to any new circumstances, such as the fact that refugees kept refusing to move inland and wanted to stay close to the border.
-Another necessity was to create a system of trust between volunteers and refugees, who were initially afraid to get into unknown cars at the border and fell victim to dishonest carriers, against which they should be warned.
-It was necessary to create relevant leaflets and a system of attestation for carriers based on recording and relaying information about who is carrying whom and where, so that in case of any problems the history of transit could be traced.
-That was partly done by the relevant administrative entities and to some extent by the people themselves, who spontaneously formed chains of trustworthy contacts equivalent to the famous blockchains known from the cryptocurrency market.
+Another necessity was to create a system of trust between volunteers and refugees, who were initially afraid to get into unknown cars at the border and later could fall victim to dishonest carriers, against which they had to be be warned.
+It was necessary to create relevant leaflets and a system of attestation for carriers based on recording and relaying information about who is carrying whom and to where, so that in case of any problems the history of transit could be traced.
+That was partly done by the relevant administrative entities and to some extent by citizens themselves, who spontaneously formed chains of trustworthy contacts equivalent to the famous blockchains known from the cryptocurrency market.

-By August 2022, over 5 million Ukrainians had crossed the border into Poland, and 3 million had crossed in the opposite direction.
-At the beginning of May, approximately 3 million Ukrainians were staying in Poland, around half of them refugees, and by now that order of magnitude could be considered stable.
-Today we know that the war might not end soon, and the Ukrainian minority is going to stay with us for longer.
-Are we able to move to this next stage of sharing what we have with refugees?
-Certainly, there are some circumstances that are not helpful, such as the economic crisis and the scheming of Russian trolls trying to incite Poles against Ukrainians and other Poles who help refugees.
-Thus, we are facing other difficult practical exams in ethics and St. John Paul II’s famous “imagination of mercy”.
+By August 2022, over five million Ukrainians had crossed the border into Poland, and three million had crossed in the opposite direction.
+At the beginning of May, approximately three million Ukrainians lived in Poland, around half of them refugees, and till the beginning of 2023 that order of magnitude could be considered stable.
+Today we know that the war might not end soon, and the Ukrainian minority is going to stay with us for longer than we anticipated at the beginning.
+Are we able to move to the stage of sharing what we have with refugees?
+Certainly, there are some circumstances that are not helpful, such as the economic crisis and the scheming of Russian trolls trying to incite Poles against Ukrainians and against other Poles who help refugees.
+Thus, our personal ethics are being put to the test and we have to show “imagination of charity”, as St. John Paul II’s put it, i.e. to be merciful and smart.

 The issue of interpersonal closeness

 Helping Ukrainians was possible thanks to the cultural and linguistic proximity of our nations.
-Unfortunately, this has had virtually no impact on the approach of the border service and politicians to foreigners of colour on the Polish-Belarusian border, or even to the refugees from Ukraine.
-However, this cultural closeness was not a pre-existing given; it was developed through three decades of various actions.
-But for these, there is much that could separate us from the Ukrainians, for instance the Battle of Lviv between Poles and Ukrainians, the murder of about 50,000 civilians by the Ukrainian Insurgent Army in Volhynia, or the simple matter of competition in the job market.
+Unfortunately, our experience of helping Ukrainians had virtually no impact on the approach of the border service and politicians to foreigners of colour on the Polish-Belarusian border.
+However, this cultural closeness was developed through three decades of various actions.
+But for them, many historical facts would have separated us from the Ukrainians, for instance the Battle of Lviv between Poles and Ukrainians, the murder of about 50,000 civilians by the Ukrainian Insurgent Army in Volhynia, or the simple matter of competition in the job market.

-The function of social ties in helping Ukraine suggests that it is worth returning to the cultural and social animation as a tool of its creation.
+The role of social links in helping Ukrainians suggests that it is worth returning to cultural and social animation as a tool of their creation.
 Cultural and social events form a neutral space of shared positive experiences that build social capital.
 And this is necessary for us to join forces and cooperate in unexpected and difficult circumstances as well as on a daily basis.
 Every interpersonal animosity, whether political or ideological, distances us from that goal.

 Three decades of cross-cultural actions

-It is difficult to say which actions were the most important for preparing the Lublin community to help refugees.
+It is difficult to say what was the most important for preparing the Lublin community to help refugees.
 We do not even know whether and how Lublin stands out from other cities in this regard.
 It could be an interesting subject of the study.
-It is nonetheless true that we reacted to the surge of arrivals a little sooner and better than many other cities, and that there have been no xenophobic incidents in Lublin over the last several years, unlike elsewhere
+It is nonetheless true that we reacted to the surge of arrivals a little sooner and better than many other cities, and that there have been no xenophobic incidents in Lublin over the last several years, unlike elsewhere.

 Many examples can be given of cultural and social activities that may have contributed to this.
 It’s worth mentioning at least the longest, the most renowned or the most spectacular of them.
 Chronologically speaking, the earliest activity addressed to a wide audience is that of the folklore group – the Saint Nicholas Orchestra.
-Since its foundation in 1988, it has performed the Lemkos, Boykos and Hutsuls’ music in Ukrainian, popularising our cultural community, previously cultivated by the tourist and sightseeing movement.
-Since 1991 the Orchestra has organised the yearly “Mikołajki Folkowe” festival, which was the first festival of cross-cultural music and the cornerstone of the development of this movement in Poland.
+Since its foundation in 1988, it has performed folk music of the Lemkos, Boykos and Hutsuls in Ukrainian dialects, in this way popularising our cultural commonwealth.
+Since 1991 the Orchestra has organised the yearly “Mikołajki Folkowe” festival, which was the first festival of cross-cultural music and the cornerstone of the development of folk music movement in Poland.

 One-day crossing point

-For many years, an intriguing, symbolic and spectacular action was the temporary crossing point between Korczmin and Staivka during the “Good Neighbour Days” organized by pr.
-Stefan Batruch and the Foundation of Spiritual Culture of Borderland.
-After the war [Second World War – translator’s note], Korczmin was separated by the border from the miracle spring associated with the revelation of the Virgin Mary.
-The tradition of local church fair became an opportunity for organising the annual one-day crossing point, symbolically traversing a strip of ploughed land between Poland and Ukraine.
+For many years, an intriguing, symbolic and spectacular action was the temporary crossing point between Korczmin and Staivka during the “Good Neighbour Days” organized by the Greek Catholic priest Stefan Batruch and the Foundation of Spiritual Culture of the Borderland.
+After the Second World War, Korczmin was separated by the border from the miracle spring associated with the revelation of the Virgin Mary.
+The tradition of the local church fair became an opportunity for organising the annual one-day crossing point, symbolically traversing a strip of ploughed land between Poland and Ukraine.

-In 2008 and 2014, the Lublin artist Jarosław Koziara made earthworks for these occasions depicting the contours of huge fish crossing the border strip as a symbol of “freedom of passage”.
-This image of the Polish-Ukrainian good neighbourliness undoubtedly stayed in the memory and imagination of the communities of Lublin and the Lublin region.
+In 2008 and 2014, the Lublin artist Jarosław Koziara made land art for these occasions depicting the contours of huge fish crossing the border strip as a symbol of “freedom of passage”.
+This image of the Polish-Ukrainian good neighbourliness undoubtedly remained in the memory and imagination of the communities of Lublin and the Lublin region.
 The list of these kinds of activities is very long.
 We should not underestimate their integrative role in enhancing our ability to help people of a different nationality or culture.
-Even commercial companies recognise the role of integration events for better teamwork between their staff.
+Even commercial companies recognise the role of integration events for better teamwork among their staff.

-In a sort of response to Koziara’s earthworks, new cohorts of Ukrainian students appeared in Lublin, and many people from Ukraine also began to work in the City Office and in other institutions of culture.
-At the outbreak of the war, there were around 1.5 million of Ukrainian economic immigrants in Poland.
-The post-24 February arrival of people from that nation in Lublin and in the country constituted a quantitative change, not a qualitative one.
+In a sort of response to Koziara’s land art, new cohorts of Ukrainian students appeared in Lublin, and many people from Ukraine also began to work in the City Office and in other institutions of culture.
+When the war broke out, there were around 1.5 million Ukrainian economic immigrants in Poland.
+The post-February 24 arrival of people from that nation in Lublin and in the country constituted a quantitative change, not a qualitative one.

 Flexibility and empathy